 The key ingredient to making great focaccia is time.
 Other than that, there are just a few things you will need.

-- All-purpose flour: this will be the base of your dough.
-If you use bread flour, you will have a more crusty bread.
+- All-purpose flour: This will be the base of your dough.
+If you use bread flour, your bread will be more crusty.

 - Shallots: I like to use 3-4 large shallots, but this is one you can measure with your heart.
 Use more or less, depending on your flavor preferences!